yoursunny/NDNts/packages/keychain/README.md

 Known issues:

-* In Firefox, certificates created from ECDSA keys have wrong OID, due to [Mozilla Bug 1410403](https://bugzilla.mozilla.org/show_bug.cgi?id=1410403).
-* In Firefox, ECDSA private keys cannot be saved in persistent keychain, due to [Mozilla Bug 1545813](https://bugzilla.mozilla.org/show_bug.cgi?id=1545813).
+* In Firefox, persistent keychain stores JWK instead of `CryptoKey`, due to [Mozilla Bug 1545813](https://bugzilla.mozilla.org/show_bug.cgi?id=1545813).
 * In Firefox, persistent keychain is unusable in a Private Browsing window, due to [Mozilla Bug 781982](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542).
 * In iOS and macOS Safari, ECDSA P-521 curve is not supported.